ROCm/AMD_Hackathon/robotics/robotics_2025/so101_example.md

 ## Record the dataset

-We will use the leader ARM to teleoperate the follower ARM to perform the actions we want to record into the dataset.
+We will use the leader arm to teleoperate the follower arm to perform the actions we want to record into the dataset.

 We use the Hugging Face hub features for uploading your dataset.
 If you haven’t previously used the Hub, make sure you can login via the cli using a write-access token, this token can be generated from the Hugging Face settings.